jekyll/minima/_posts/2023-12-23-raise-consciousness-with-technology.md

 ### Deeper and wider explanation and plans:

-Large Markdown file found here: https://www.icloud.com/iclouddrive/0ebC_HBpcBhfMsapJQr1Fo3gA#use_electrical_technologies_to_expand_consciousness
+Large Markdown file found [here](https://www.icloud.com/iclouddrive/0ebC_HBpcBhfMsapJQr1Fo3gA#use_electrical_technologies_to_expand_consciousness).
 Best viewed in a Markdown editor or viewer, as it is _heavily_ nested